ENCODE-DCC/snovault/docs/invalidation.rst

 During recovery indexing uses READ COMMITTED isolation.
 Indexed objects may be internally inconsistent if there are concurrent updates to embedded objects.
 But indexing is still eventually consistent as any concurrent update will invalidate the object and it will be reindexed later.

-To avoid internal possible internal inconsistancies of indexed objects, SERIALIZABLE isolation is required.
+To avoid internal possible internal inconsistencies of indexed objects, SERIALIZABLE isolation is required.
 It is used once it becomes available when recovery is complete.

 Back references